adshao/publications/uniswap/dive-into-uniswap-v3-whitepaper/README.md

 > Note: For instance, in the case of stablecoin trading pairs, the price fluctuates minimally most of the time.
 If, like in Uniswap v2, liquidity is dispersed across all price ranges $(0, \infty)$, it leads to low capital utilization since most of the liquidity's price range will never be utilized.

-Considering this, allowing LPs to concentrate their liquidity within narrower price ranges (rather than $(0, \infty)$) seems reasonable.
+Considering this, allowing LPs to concentrate their liquidity within narrower price ranges, rather than $(0, \infty)$, seems reasonable.
 We refer to liquidity concentrated within a finite range as a "position".
 A position only needs to maintain enough token balance to support trades within its range, thus it behaves like a constant function pool (within that price range) with a larger token balance (which we refer to as virtual balances).

 > Note: A v3 pool's range can be thought of as a part of a v2 pool.